Leonard2310/SDN_Firewall/README.md

 - [Lorenzo Manco](https://github.com/Rasbon99)

 ## License
-This project is licensed under the [GNU AFFERO General Public License v3.0](LICENSE).
+This project is licensed under the [GNU General Public License v3.0](LICENSE).
 Refer to the LICENSE file for more information.